-Nothing says "cozy" like a hot bowl of homemade soup.
-Nothing says "easy" like using a slow cooker to make Crockpot chicken noodle soup!
+Nothing says "simple" like using a slow cooker to make Crock-Pot chicken noodle soup!
 Prep your ingredients, set the slow cooker and wait for magic to happen.

-With this Crockpot chicken noodle soup recipe, we get the same deep, slow-cooked flavor without a ton of pot watching.
-You can live your life and still come home to a dinner your whole crew will love.
-Slow-cooker soup recipes like this are a no brainer for cold-weather days.
+This Crock-Pot chicken noodle soup recipe has deep, slow-cooked flavor without a ton of pot watching.
+You can live your life and still come home to a dinner your whole family will love.

-This recipe was inspired by the recipe for Hearty Homemade Chicken Noodle Soup, originally shared with us by Norma Reynolds of Overland Park, Kansas.
+This slow-cooker recipe was inspired by Hearty Homemade Chicken Noodle Soup, originally shared with us by Norma Reynolds of Overland Park, Kansas.

 - 2 garlic cloves, sliced or minced

 - 5 celery ribs cut into 1/4 inch slices

 - 5 carrots, bias-cut into 1/4 inch slices

 - 1 teaspoon kosher salt (to start); later, to taste

 - 1 pound thin boneless skinless chicken breasts